fatemehteimury/IFT6135H19_Assignments/Assignment_1/Problem-3/README.txt

-NOTE: Due to GitHub file size limits, Git LFS (https://git-lfs.github.com/) is required to download checkpoint / data files
+***NOTE***: Due to GitHub file size limits, Git LFS (https://git-lfs.github.com/) is required to download checkpoint / data files...
+If Git LFS is installed after you clone the repository, you must delete the original clone and reclone the repository.

 Install:
 pip install -r requirements.txt